mayconbordin/streaminer/README.md

 three implementations: the exponential (`ExpDecayFormula`), the linear (`LinDecayFormula`), and the logarithmic (`LogDecayFormula`).

-Those counting algorithms implement a different interaface called `ITimeDecayFrequency` as both methods for adding and estimating the frequency need an additional argument, the timestamp.
+Those counting algorithms implement a different interface called `ITimeDecayFrequency`, as both methods for adding and estimating the frequency need an additional argument, the timestamp.